Patience-1/Sit.com-Project/README.md

 ✅ **Dynamic Sitter Filtering** by location
 ✅ **User Authentication** for sign-up & login validation
 ✅ **Trust & Safety Features** for verification and security
-✅ **Pricing Plans** with customized booking options
-✅ **Discount Offers** for multiple-child bookings
 ✅ **Contact Form** for user inquiries

 ## **Usage**
 ### **Finding a Babysitter**
 - Click the `"Find a Sitter"` button to browse available sitters.
-- Use the `"Select Location"` dropdown to filter sitters by city.

 ### **Trust & Safety**
 - Secure messaging, interview booking, sitter ID authentication, and scam prevention ensure a reliable babysitting experience.